August 19th 2020

 Had a great summer but feeling a tad unhealthy right now?
 Nutritionist James Collins says the key to finding your healthy feet again is to start a ‘transition period’ (aka ‘time to reign it in’).
 Susannah Taylor gets on board

-You are not alone.
-Leading Sports and Exercise Nutritionist James Collins says he has many clients that visit him at this time of year at his practice (The Centre for Health and Human Performance on London’s Harley Street) for just that reason.
+If this is you right now then you're not alone.
+Leading Sport and Exercise Nutritionist James Collins says he has many clients that check in with him at this time of year at his practice (The Centre for Health and Human Performance on London’s Harley Street) for just that reason.
 “They are panicking that they’ve totally fallen off the healthy bandwagon and are not sure how to get back on it,” he says.

-Firstly, Collins, who advised Team GB Olympic athletes in the run up to Rio 2016, stresses the importance of not beating yourself up about it - we all deserve a break.
+Firstly, Collins, who has worked with Team GB Olympic athletes over three Olympic Games, stresses the importance of not beating yourself up about it - we all deserve a break.
 A specialist in elite sports and exercise nutrition he says he treats his clients as he would his athletes, “We say to athletes, 'Eat, drink and be merry and get loads of rest on holiday.'
 We actually actively tell them not to keep exercising and eating as they have been - we all need mental and physical recovery.”

 But then how do you break the habits of a wholly unhealthy (but thoroughly good fun) summer?
 Here is Collins’ advice that should leave you feeling a bit more in control of your body and mind as September starts.